 - You can control access and visibility to the data in your forms, meaning that rather than giving out the link to the whole master Google Sheet, you can control which fields are visible and editable for individual requests at any stage of the workflow.

 - Data can flow in any path you can imagine, smoothly and without the need for follow up.

 - Reporting can give you details on how long items take to complete and where your logjams are occurring.

 Use Forms for Forms; Use Kissflow for Workflows

 Google Forms is a very convenient form builder, but that’s about it.
 It can help you pave the first part of your process, but you’ll quickly be back to a rocky path unless you use something else.

-KiSSFLOW can help you pave the way to process completion and make it easy to get all the way to the end.
-If your organization is serious about finding a good workflow solution, give KiSSFLOW a try today and see what you can build.
+Kissflow’s Google workflow can help you pave the way to process completion and make it easy to get all the way to the end.
+If your organization is serious about finding a good workflow solution, give Kissflow a try today and see what you can build.